IMPACT LAB

 Students have opportunities to manage teams, solve real-life problems, and gain hands-on business experience, which strengthens their soft skills, helps them practically implement academic concepts, and greatly improves their ability to compete in the job market.

-The course is offered at The University of Hong Kong in both semesters (Fall & Spring) and it has its own recruitment process and timeline - please refer to the Apply page for more details.
+The course is offered at The University of Hong Kong in both semesters (Fall & Spring) and it has its own recruitment process and timeline.

 About the course